saucelabs/sauce-school/codelabs/Module2_SauceCTL.md

 ## 2.04 Test a Local App With Sauce Labs
 Duration: 0:05:00

-Cypress on Sauce with Testrunner Toolkit allows you to perform tests on an app that you have on your local machine (or other non-public environments), then test it against the wide variety of devices available on Sauce Labs.
+Cypress on Sauce with saucectl allows you to perform tests on an app that you have on your local machine (or other non-public environments), then test it against the wide variety of devices available on Sauce Labs.

 In this example, we will be downloading the [Swag Labs web app](https://github.com/saucelabs/sample-app-web), and running it locally.